Joel W. Stevens, Justice of the Peace

 The range for fines on tickets are set by the state Legislature, with a statutory minimum and maximum fine.
 Payment of fines can made with cash, checks, Visa or MasterCard, or a payment contract.
 We also offer payment of your ticket on line, through a secure website with a bank.
 The bank will charge an additional fee.
 Click here for that site: Pay Your Ticket On Line.
 They accept Visa™, MasterCard™, and Discover™ cards.

 Court rules and procedures are found in the court's General Orders (.pdf), cell phone order and the related Board of Commissioners' Order 10-09.
 Fix it tickets now have a $25 court cost.
 Fix it ticket order (pdf)

 top of page

 As of July 1, 2012, the court assumed the jurisdiction of the Tillamook City Municipal Court.
 Intergovernmental Agreement

 The judge and the court staff cannot provide you with legal advice.
 You should consult your own attorney.
-The Oregon State Bar, Legal Aid Services of Oregon and Oregon Safe Net have some free and reduced fee legal resources.
+The Oregon State Bar and Legal Aid Services of Oregon have some free and reduced fee legal resources.

 Budget.
 The Court's budget is not related to the revenue generated and paid to the county general fund.
 Fine revenue is deposited with the elected county Treasurer and disbursed according to state statutes, enacted by the Legislature.
 A large percentage of ticket revenue is paid to the State of Oregon.
 The court budget is determined by the elected county Board of Commissioners after recommendations from the six member county budget committee and the Treasurer, who is the county budget officer.